-Whether you've had too much sun, are tired of sitting on the beach, the weather is colder, or it's even a rainy day, Cape May Museums provde interesting options for keeping everyone in your traveling party engaged.
+Whether you've had too much sun or the weather's just not cooperating, Cape May Museums provde interesting options for keeping everyone in your traveling party engaged.
 Here are a few worth visiting even on the most brilliant of summer days.

 Historic Cold Spring Village